skysqlinc/skysql-docs/docs/Data loading, Migration/Migrating your existing Production DB.md

 # Migrating your existing Production DB

-Databases can be migrated to SkySQL from many different database platforms, including Oracle, MySQL, PostgreSQL, Microsoft SQL Server, IBM DB2, and more
+Databases can be migrated to SkySQL from many different database platforms, including Oracle, MySQL, PostgreSQL, Microsoft SQL Server, IBM DB2, and more.

 # Lift-and-shift from a compatible version of MySQL/MariaDB to SkySQL